drawveloper/remote/README.md

 Mocks take precedence over bounces, however. so, exceptionally, a call to `localhost:3000/api/awesomes/` will not be *bounced* and will, instead, return the mock JSON `{'level':'awesome'}`.

 You can define an `unless` property in the mock to prevent some specific *URLs* from being matched by a too-generic regex rule.
 In this case, a call to `localhost:3000/api/awesomes/not` **will not** be responded with the mock data.
 (And will rather be bounced, because it matches a *bounce* rule)

+If you wouldn't like to define an inline mock, you may use a `file` attribute with the path to a json file containing the mock, instead of `response`.
+If both are defined, `response` takes precedence.

 Command line options take precedence over `remote.json` options.